Leigan0/FT-cloud-tech-test/README.md

 I made the decision to use Heroku due to time pressures, and I also want to be able to implement some level of continuous integration and continuous deployment.
 As I have some experience in Heroku, using this platform will allow me to look into this further.

-Given more time I hope to gain further understanding and deploy to AWS.
+Given more time I would gain further understanding and deploy to AWS.

 #### Testing & Implementation decisions

 I have completed unit tests for express routes.
 I have pulled server.listen out to serverStart so I do not have to set a port for testing, supertest will deal with this.
-This also ensures server closed between tests and does not cause server in use errors.
+This also ensures the server is closed between tests and does not cause server in use errors.

-I have added eslint, and configured this to run pretest script.
+I have added eslint, and configured this to run in a pretest script.
 This has been automated to a degree as linter will now run before tests - tests will not run until eslint has no errors.

-I have also updated git hooks - pre-commit file to run npm pretest at each commit.
+I have also updated git hooks - pre-commit file to run npm test at each commit.

 This runs linting and tests prior to each commit.
 I have done this to improve code quality and code commits as I cannot commit code with linting errors or failing tests.